 Jump to Section

 Startups need to raise money, but it’s nearly impossible to attract new investors without discuss valuation and performance indicator data.
 While this may seem like a latent problem without a solution, the good news is that there’s an investment instrument, known as a SAFE agreement, that solves it.
-Startups don’t have to account for them as debt, either.

 Find out everything you need to know about SAFE agreements through the article below.